Welcome

 Funding

-By far the largest share of voluntary contributions is paid by the USA, closely followed by the European Union, the Green Climate Fund, Norway and Germany (around USD 57 million in 2022 and USD 80 million from the beginning of 2022 to mid-2023).
+The largest share of voluntary contributions comes from the USA, followed by the EU, the Green Climate Fund, Norway, and Germany (around USD 57 million in 2022 and USD 80 million from early 2022 to mid-2023).

 FAO and Germany

-• Germany has been a member of the FAO since 1950 and a member of the FAO Council again since July 2022.
+• Germany has been a FAO member since 1950 and rejoined the FAO Council in July 2022.

-• Germany is also a founding member of the Codex Alimentarius Commission (CAC), where international food standards are agreed.
+• It is a founding member of the Codex Alimentarius Commission (CAC), which sets international food standards.

-• The German Federal Ministry of Food and Agriculture (BMEL) has concluded a framework agreement with FAO on project cooperation in the field of food security.
-Based on this agreement, multi-year projects are financed through a bilateral trust fund with FAO to improve food security in priority countries.
+• The Federal Ministry of Food and Agriculture (BMEL) has established a framework agreement with the FAO for project cooperation in food security, financing multi-year projects through a bilateral trust fund to enhance food security in priority countries.

-• Other German voluntary contributions to FAO are mainly provided by the Federal Foreign Office, the Federal Ministry for Development and Cooperation (BMZ), including the Gesellschaft für internationale Zusammenarbeit (GIZ), the Kreditanstalt für Wiederaufbau (KfW), and the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMU).
+• Other German voluntary contributions to the FAO are primarily provided by the Federal Foreign Office, the Federal Ministry for Economic Cooperation and Development (BMZ), including the Society for International Cooperation (GIZ), the Reconstruction Loan Corporation (KfW), and the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMU).

 FAO Director-General